+Methods section?

+Results section

 PROCESS OF BREAKWATER DESTRUCTION BY LONG-TERM WAVE ACTION

-Different types of rubble mound breakwater are usually distinguished (see Rock Manual, 2007): Emerging breakwaters, which are stable if: a) they are not overtopped, i.e. they are high enough, say twice the water depth, if waves are breaking at their toe, b) they have a stable front armour layer, i.e. the stone size is large enough, say 20% of the water depth, if waves are breaking at their toe (see definition of parameters below).
+Different types of rubble mound breakwater are usually distinguished (see Rock Manual, 2007): Emerging breakwaters, which are stable if: a) they are not overtopped, i.e. they are high enough, for instance twice the water depth, if waves are breaking at their toe, b) they have a stable front armour layer, i.e. the stone size is large enough, say 20% of the water depth, if waves are breaking at their toe (see definition of parameters below).
 As an example of these (conservative) rules of thumb, consider a breakwater in water 5 m deep: the front armour layer stones should have a diameter of 1 m in order to be stable under wave action, and the crest should be at 5 m above Still Water Level (SWL) in order not to be overtopped by waves … this was probably not a common feature of ancient breakwaters, and they therefore suffered damage over time, were eroded and eventually became submerged.
 Submerged breakwaters have their crest at or below SWL and have a narrow crest (say 3 to 5 Dn); they are stable if made of large stones (Burcharth's rule: Dn > 0.3 d) and are eroded by offshore movement of front slope stones combined with onshore movement of crest stones falling behind the structure, the result being a lowering of the crest.
 If they have a wide crest (say 50 Dn and more) the eroded stones remain there, the result being a rise in the crest similar to the reconstruction of an S-shaped beach.

-The present analysis of long-term stability concentrates on the worst possible wave conditions, on the assumption that they will eventually occur.
+The present analysis of long-term stability concentrates on the worst possible wave conditions (what does this mean?
+Wave height, duration etc.), on the assumption that they will eventually occur.
 This means that we consider only cases with waves breaking between the toe and the crest of the submerged structure.
 Hence, the local wave climate must include waves large enough to break in the water in front of the submerged structure; breakwaters in very sheltered areas are therefore not considered in this analysis.

 Figure 3

 The main limitation of the tests shown in Fig. 3 is that they were performed with non-breaking waves.
-Hence, wave attack on the structure was not the worst possible.
+Hence, wave attack on the structure was not the worst case scenario.
 This structure was nevertheless changed from an emerging breakwater into a submerged breakwater.

 Some unpublished scale model tests were performed in a wave flume at Sogreah's Laboratory in April 1993 by the author.